-A source in the aviation industry noted that after the introduction of sanctions in 2022, domestic carriers were effectively "in shock".
+A source in the aviation industry noted that after the introduction of sanctions in 2022, domestic carriers were effectively "in shock."

-They purchased a wide range of spare parts from the manufacturer — from seats in the cabin to chips, filters, avionics, consumables, and fuselage parts.
+They purchased a wide range of spare parts from the manufacturer - from seats in the cabin to chips, filters, avionics, consumables and fuselage parts.

 But it very quickly turned out that Boeing and Airbus themselves were in no less shock.
-A letter came from them to our leadership — they said, like, sanctions, we can no longer support deliveries in this regard, we regret it.
+A letter came from them to our leadership - they said, they say, sanctions, we can no longer support deliveries in this regard, we regret it.
 And at the end there was a postscript: "And what are we going to do?".
 Do you understand?

-According to him, deliveries were eventually налаладили through third countries, and the companies themselves knew perfectly well thanks to end-user certificates that a particular part was being supplied to Russia.
+According to him, deliveries were eventually налаладили through third countries, and the companies themselves knew perfectly well, thanks to end-user certificates, that a particular part was being supplied to Russia.

 Read more materials: